Before teaching an online course, instructors should ask themselves the following questions:

 If you answered "yes" to all of these questions, then you should consider teaching online.
 If you would like to proceed, then your next step will be to complete the Online Certification Training course (see below).

 OCT is the university's eight-week training program that prepares faculty to teach online.
 It helps instructors understand what online learning is, how to prepare their course content for an online environment, and what the best practices are for online course development and teaching.
-It also explores such areas as ADA web accessibility guidelines and internet copyright and fair use.
+It also explores such areas as best practices, instructional design, ADA web accessibility guidelines, and internet copyright and fair use.
+OCT is meant to provide an introductory overview of these topics, and to prepare faculty to meet the requirements of the Illinois Online Network Quality Online Course Initiative (QOCI) rubric that is used by CSU's Distance Education Committee to review online courses.

 In accordance with Appendix G of the CSU Contract (2010-2015), all faculty members who wish to teach online must first complete OCT.
 Permission to teach online must also be obtained from one's respective dean and department chair.